The-AR-Company/Smoke_tutorial/index.md

-## _How to create a smoke effect with render passes in Spark AR_
+## _How to create a smoke effect with render passes in Spark AR Studio_

 This tutorial was made as an entry for the [2020 Developer Circles Community Challenge](https://developercircles2020.devpost.com/) hosted by Facebook.

-We'll be showing you how to achieve a smokey shader effect to be applied on any scene object, thanks to Spark AR's [Render Pass](https://sparkar.facebook.com/ar-studio/learn/patch-editor/render-passes/render-passes-overview#limitation) feature as well as a slightly modified patch from the Spark AR library.
+We'll be showing you how to achieve a smokey shader effect to be applied on any scene object, thanks to Spark AR Studio's [Render Pass](https://sparkar.facebook.com/ar-studio/learn/patch-editor/render-passes/render-passes-overview#limitation) feature as well as a slightly modified patch from the Spark AR Studio AR Library.

 <img src="./images/demo.gif" width="300"/>

 ### Before you start

 This is everything you will need to get started:
-1. A running version of Spark AR v90+ ([Download Spark AR](https://sparkar.facebook.com/ar-studio/download/))
+1. A running version of Spark AR Studio v90+ ([Download Spark AR Studio](https://sparkar.facebook.com/ar-studio/download/))
 2. Any noise texture (one is provided [here](./downloads/noise.jpg))

 That's it!